Junismyname/causality_of_outages/README.md

 **5. Fill NaN values in 'CUSTOMERS.AFFECTED'**
 From previous data exploration, we discovered that the missingness of 'CUSTOMERS.AFFECTED' depends on ‘CAUSE.CATEGORY’ with a statistically significant p-value of 0.0.
 Therefore, we imputed the mean 'CUSTOMERS.AFFECTED' conditioned on CAUSE.CATEGORY.

+## Baseline Model

+**Columns Used**
+\
+Our baseline model predicts cause of the power outage, `CAUSE.CATEGORY` using basic quantitative data and a qualitative data.\
+\
+The columns we used to extract data are the following:\
+\
+`ANOMALY.LEVEL`: Contains quantitative continuous data.
+Represents the oceanic El Niño/La Niña (ONI) index referring to the cold and warm episodes by season.\
+\
+`OUTAGE.DURATION`: Contains quantitative continuous data.
+Represents the duration of outage events in minutes.\
+\
+`CLIMATE.REGION`: Contains qualitative nominal data.
+Represents U.S. Climate regions as specified by National Centers for Environmental Information.\
+To use this data in our model, we changed it to numerical data using One Hot Encoding.\

+**Baseline Model**
+\
+Using all the data from introduced columns, we created pipeline to run One Hot Encoding for `CLIMATE.REGION` and predict `CAUSE.CATEGORY`.\

+**Prediction**
+\
+We used train test split method to prove the accuracy of the Classifier.\
+Using pl.score(X_test, y_test) method, we calcultated R<sup>2</sup> to see the accuracy of the Classifier.\
+As a result, we got 0.638743.\
+Our current model does extremely bad job at predicting the cause of power outages because our calculated R<sup>2</sup> shows that the Classifier is very inconsistent with prediction.\
+\
+\
+## Final Model
+\
+## Fairness Analysis